hat-open/hat-gateway/docs/devices/snmp.rst

     'gateway', <gateway_name>, 'snmp_manager', <device_name>, <source>, ...

-Once manager device is enabled, it will try to open UDP endpoint and start communication with remote agent.
-During this time, connection status is considered ``CONNECTING``.
+Once manager device is enabled, it will try to open UDP endpoint and start communication with remote agent - periodical polling of OIDs configured as `polling_oids` each `polling_delay` number of seconds.
+From the moment device is enabled, until first oid is read succesfully, connection status is considered ``CONNECTING``.
 When first agent's response is successfully received, connection status will transfer to ``CONNECTED`` state.
-During ``CONNECTED`` state, manager expects to receive response messages in configured `request_timeout` period.
+During ``CONNECTED`` state, manager on each read request expects to receive response in configured `request_timeout` period.
 If response is not received in this period, manager will try to re-transmit request ``request_retry_count`` number of times.
 If no response is received during this period, manager will close UDP endpoint, transfer to ``DISCONNECTED`` state and wait configured ``connect_delay`` time before trying to reestablish connection.

-Manager reads remote data as a result of received read requests or based on configured polling list.
 OIDs configured in polling list are read periodically and compared to cache of previously read data.
-If cache doesn't contain previous data value, new read result is generated with cause set to ``INTERROGATE``.
-If new data value is changed, new read result is generated with cause set to ``CHANGE``.
+If cache doesn't contain previous data value, new gateway read event is generated with cause set to ``INTERROGATE``.
+If new data value is changed, new gateway read event is generated with cause set to ``CHANGE``.
 Connection's transfer to ``DISCONNECTED`` state clears data cache.
-All agent's responses, which are result of `system` read requests, always generate new read result events with cause set to ``REQUESTED`` (event is registered even if received value is the same as previously cached value).
+All agent's responses, which are result of `system` events, always generate new read result events with cause set to ``REQUESTED`` (event is registered even if received value is the same as previously cached value).

 If configured ``polling_oids`` list is empty, manager will try to periodically read value of "0.0" OID.
-Result of this read is used only for connection state detection and it's value is discarded.
+Result of this read is used only for connection state detection and its value is discarded.

 Events, representing `system` requests for `read` and `write` actions, contain arbitrary `session_id` value.
 This value is included in `gateway` events representing `read` and `write` action results.
+If gateway `read` events are result of polling request, `session_id` is ``null``.

 Gateway events
 ''''''''''''''